fuhengwu2021/coderepo/09/code/tmp.md

 **Integration with InferencePool:**

-You can use the custom API Gateway **instead of** or **in front of** the InferencePool:
-- **Option A**: Use Gateway only (bypass InferencePool) - Gateway routes directly to ModelServices
+The custom API Gateway is designed to **work with InferencePool Gateway**, not bypass it:
-- **Option B**: Use Gateway → InferencePool → ModelServices - Gateway routes to InferencePool, which then routes to ModelServices (if InferencePool supports owned_by routing in the future)
+- **✅ Recommended**: Custom API Gateway → InferencePool Gateway → InferencePool → ModelServices
+  - Custom API Gateway routes requests to InferencePool Gateway services (e.g., `infra-llama-32-1b-inference-gateway-istio`)
+  - InferencePool Gateway provides intelligent routing, load balancing, prefix-cache awareness, and health checking
+  - This ensures you get all the benefits of llm-d's production-ready features
+- **Fallback**: Custom API Gateway → Direct Pod IP (only if InferencePool Gateway service is not available)
+  - Used as a last resort when InferencePool Gateway service discovery fails
+  - Not recommended for production use

+**Why use InferencePool Gateway?**
+- ✅ Intelligent request scheduling based on queue depth and KV cache utilization
+- ✅ Prefix-cache aware routing for better performance
+- ✅ Automatic health checking and failover
+- ✅ Load balancing across multiple ModelService replicas
+- ✅ Production-ready and battle-tested
+- ✅ Kubernetes Gateway API integration for advanced traffic management

 ### Step 6: Using the Unified Interface